 A lot of “upcoming Maruti” lists still show these as coming soon.
 They are not.
 Both are in showrooms now.

-- e-Vitara is Maruti’s first electric SUV, on sale from around ₹17.50 lakh ex-showroom, with a claimed range stretching past 500 km on the bigger battery.
-If you want an electric Maruti, this is it, there is nothing newer to wait for in 2026.
+- e-Vitara is Maruti’s first electric SUV, on sale since February 2026 from ₹15.99 lakh ex-showroom (up to about ₹20 lakh for the top trim), or from ₹10.99 lakh if you take Maruti’s battery-subscription plan and pay per kilometre.
+It uses 49 kWh or 61 kWh batteries, with a claimed range of up to 543 km on the bigger pack.
+If you want an electric Maruti, this is it, there is nothing newer to wait for in 2026, the Fronx EV and WagonR EV are 2027 cars.
 Read our full Maruti e-Vitara coverage, and see where it sits among rivals in upcoming electric cars in India 2026.

 - Victoris is Maruti’s new mid-size SUV, on sale from ₹10.50 to 19.99 lakh, with petrol, strong-hybrid (a claimed 28.65 kmpl) and CNG options, Level 2 ADAS, and a five-star Bharat NCAP rating.
-It is a genuinely strong all-rounder and a sensible alternative to waiting for the Grand Vitara facelift.
+It has been a genuine hit, crossing one lakh sales by mid-2026, and it is a sensible alternative to waiting for the Grand Vitara facelift.
 You can sanity-check its safety credentials in our safest cars in India guide.

-The far-away cars: why you should not wait for the new Maruti EVs
+The delayed and far-away cars: why you should not wait for them

-Maruti has a wave of electric cars coming, but most are well beyond 2026.
+The rest of Maruti’s electric wave is further out still.
 The Fronx EV is expected in early 2027, the budget WagonR EV around the same time, and the Jimny EV not until 2028.
 They are exciting, especially a potentially affordable electric WagonR, but they are too far out to plan a purchase around.
 If you want an electric Maruti now, the e-Vitara is already on sale.
 Note these for the future, do not leave yourself without a car for two years waiting for one.

 Which Maruti should you wait for? (by what you need)

-- You want a compact SUV: wait for the Brezza facelift if a few months works, or buy from our best SUVs under ₹10 lakh shortlist now.
+- You want a compact SUV: wait for the Brezza facelift, it lands on 23 July 2026.
+If you cannot wait even those few weeks, buy from our best SUVs under ₹10 lakh shortlist now.

-- You want maximum mileage: watch the Fronx strong hybrid (late 2026), but check the real-world numbers first.
-The Victoris hybrid is already on sale if you do not want to wait.
+- You want maximum mileage: the Fronx strong hybrid has slipped to 2027, so do not wait for it.
+The Victoris hybrid (a claimed 28.65 kmpl) is already on sale today.

 - You want an electric Maruti: buy the e-Vitara today.
 The Fronx EV and WagonR EV are 2027-plus.